minanew12/2023-12-ethereumcreditguild-findings/README.md

 For each High or Medium risk finding that appears in the dropdown at the top of the chrome extension, please label as one of these:

-- `sponsor confirmed`, meaning: "Yes, this is a problem and we intend to fix it."
-- `sponsor disputed`, meaning either: "We cannot duplicate this issue" or "We disagree that this is an issue at all."
-- `sponsor acknowledged`, meaning: "Yes, technically the issue is correct, but we are not going to resolve it for xyz reasons."

 Add any necessary comments explaining your rationale for your evaluation of the issue.

 **Note that when the repo is public, after all issues are mitigated, wardens will read these comments; they may also be included in your C4 audit report.**